 Dave Grusin’s 40-year career in the music business has led him down many paths, and all have been successful for this gifted musician, composer, arranger, recording executive, and cowboy.
-Now, at 63, Grusin has added another credit to his already packed resume, a hip-but-respectful reworking of the Leonard Bernstein-Steven Sondheim classic, West Side Story, officially titled Dave Grusin Presents West Side Story on the N2K label.
+Now, at 63, Grusin has added another credit to his already packed résumé, a hip-but-respectful reworking of the Leonard Bernstein-Stephen Sondheim classic West Side Story, officially titled Dave Grusin Presents West Side Story, on his N2K label.
 And even he’s amazed at how high-tech this new venture is.

 Blending music with hot video and audio technology, the CD is available both as an audio recording and as a DVD, the latter including interviews with artists, and details on how the production came together—presented in mind-blowing 5.1 Dolby digital surround sound.

 Grusin, however, admits to not knowing about “the DVD thing” until the project got underway, with producer Phil Ramone championing the concept.
 “I don’t know much about the technological aspects, but I do get excited about exploring the possibilities they can offer,” he said.
 “But the older I get, the less critical these advances become and the more I realize that it’s the notes and the music that are the reason for it all.”

 Grusin, a self-admitted worrier, also considers the technology somewhat of a roadblock for his hands-on work with the recorded mix: “Every new advance leaves me more and more in the dark.
 In the old days, when there was something wrong with the mix, I knew that if I had a studio and could stay up all night, I could run in and fix it.
 With this stuff today, though, I don’t even know where to begin.”